goldman-gp-ebi/SWAMPy/README.md

 - Share my jupyter notebooks that have some notes about Dirichlet distribution
 - Randomise the order of reads within the fastqs
 - Tune bowtie2 so that amplicon dropout occurs in line with experiment
-- Tune bowtie2 to allow ACGT->N substitutions in primer sites
+- Tune bowtie2 to allow ACGT -> N substitutions in primer sites
 - Simulate other PCR products (how?
 Chimeras -> Simera + Point mutations -> with a script? /ignore Chimeras for now.)

 ## Aknowledgements